workleap/wl-foundry-cli/packages/create-workleap/README.md

 # Create-Workleap

-A CLI to create new Workleap projects using prompts and your favorite package manager `create` command.
+A CLI to create new Workleap projects using prompts and your favourite package manager `create` command.

 ## Interactive